anasmalik081/Complete-Data-Science-Materials/README.md

 # Complete-Data-Science-Materials
-This repository contains all of the required materials to learn Data Science
+This repository contains all of the materials required to learn Data Science.